cicada-lang/cicada-solo/articles/inductive-datatype.md

 Because when we use induction to implement a function, the `target` is often in scope, and when the `target` is in scope, the implicit arguments over it are often also in scope.

+Thus we use the following type, instead of the type above.

 ``` cicada
 ind_nat_t = (
   target: Nat,